nick-novak/Goals-n-such/checklists-and-ideas/book-checklist.md

 - [ ] How to Win Friends and Influence People -- Dale Carnegie
 - [ ] I, Me, Mine -- George Harrison
 - [ ] Catch 22 -- Joseph Heller
-- [ ] Every Song Ever: Twenty Ways to Listen in an Age of Musical Plenty - Ben Ratliff
 - [ ] The Brief Wondrous Life of Oscar Wao -- Junot Diaz
 - [ ] Zen and the Art of Motorcycle Maintenance: An Inquiry Into Values -- Robert M. Pirsig
 - [ ] Trouble Boys: The True Story of the Replacements -- Bob Mehr